Lemoncode/fonk-array-required-validator/README.md

 This is a [fonk](https://github.com/Lemoncode/fonk) microlibrary that brings validation capabilities to:

-- Validate if a field of a form is an array
+- Validate if an array field of a form has items

 How to add it to an existing form validation schema: